Ball Balance

 A challenging control plant

 At the center of the control plant is a propeller drive connected to a rotatably mounted V-profile.
 A ball can roll freely on this.
-A servo motor changes the pitch angle of the rotor blades to generate targeted thrust to the left or right and thus change the tilt of the seesaw.
+A servo motor changes the pitch angle of the rotor blades to deliberately generate thrust to the left or right and thus change the tilt of the seesaw.

 For control, the ball position and the tilt angle of the seesaw are available as measured variables.
 As the only actuator, a pitch-adjustable propeller must suffice to keep the ball in balance.